I was forwarded a YouTube video to watch:

 Fr.
 Capoverdi says that he wanted to get this message out after he saw Donald Trump’s wife begin a political rally in Florida by beginning with the Our Father.

 Now, I have to admit that my first impression after watching this video was somewhere between skepticism and suspicion.
 Although I believe that God reveals his plans and messages in advance to his prophets, it is not always clear who his prophets are, or, when people speak as “prophets” whether or not they are true or false.
+Further, my reaction was the same as the incredulous doctor: "Preisdent Trump will lead people back to God?"
+I thought to myself, eyebrows raised.

-First, I happened to run into a jovial, 84-year-young friar named Fr.
+First, I ran into a jovial, 84-year-young friar named Fr.
 Mario who I’ve known for years.
-He was in Loreto for a week-long retreat, though he lives not in Loreto, but in the mother house in Camerino where the order began in the sixteenth century.
+He was in Loreto for a week-long retreat, though he lives not in Loreto, but in the mother house in Camerino where his order began in the sixteenth century.
 (When we take groups to Camerino, I sometimes joke with Fr.
 Mario by asking him if he was there when Matteo da Bascio founded the order in 1527.)
 Since all the Capuchins of this province, the Marches, come here often, as it is one of their most important churches and communities, I asked Fr.
 Mario if he knew anything about Tom Zimmer.

 He said the friars all knew of him and referred to him simply as “L’Americano” (the American), and found him to be courteous and polite, if not a little “particular.”
 They were aware that Tom attended upwards of four or five Masses every day and that he spent the rest of his time praying in and around the Holy House.
-(The Holy House itself is a small building comprised of four marble-wrapped walls in the center of a large basilica.)
+(The Holy House itself is a small structure comprised of three marble-wrapped walls in the center of a large basilica.)

 Since he didn’t have any more information about “The American,” Fr.
 Mario told me I should speak with Fr.
 Giuseppe Santarelli, who has been in Loreto for decades and would surely know more.